mspass-team/mspass/docs/source/user_manual/parallel_processing.rst

 Resiliant Distributed Dataset (RDD) while Dask calls the same thing a "bag".

-In MsPASS the normal content of a bag/RDD is a dataset made up of *N* MsPASS data objects:  TimeSeries, Seismogram, or one of the ensemble of either of the atomic types.
+In MsPASS the normal content of a bag/RDD is a dataset made up of *N* MsPASS data objects:  `TimeSeries`, `Seismogram`, or one of the ensemble of either of the atomic types.
 An implicit assumption in the current implementation is that any processing was proceeded by a data assembly and validation phase.